Fanning the flames of great design

 These flame effects are ideal for spaces where existing structures can’t be changed (for example listed buildings), where chimneys and flues aren’t working, or where heat is really not needed from a fireplace.
 There are also additional benefits, like low maintenance, no emissions, and visual appeal.

 These flame installations are completely realistic, with none of the downsides, and still provide that focal point, mesmerising flame that welcomes and entices people to stay longer.

-At this year’s – taking place 19-22 September at Olympia London – Glen Dimplex Heating and Ventilation will be showcasing some of the latest technology in flame installations, including our Optimyst and Opti-V products, as well as the recently launched e-MatriX, created by Faber.
+At this year’s 100% Design exhibition – taking place 19-22 September at Olympia London – Glen Dimplex Heating and Ventilation will be showcasing some of the latest technology in flame installations, including our Optimyst and Opti-V products, as well as the recently launched e-MatriX, created by Faber.
 The innovative product range and our highly experienced team will be on Stand L135 ready to demonstrate the benefits of our range of gas and electric fire solutions, and discuss how these products can complement your design process.

 Visit us on stand to find out more.